 Mucina & Rutherford (2006) describe Swartland Shale Renosterveld as low to moderately tall leptophyllous shrubland of varying canopy cover as well as low, open shrubland dominated by renosterbos occurring on moderately undulating plains and valleys.
 Heuweltjies are a very prominent local feature of the environment, forming 'hummockveld' near Piketberg.
 Stunted trees and thicket are often associated with the heuweltjies.
 Disturbed areas are dominated by Athanasia trifurcata and Otholobium hirtum.
 Patches of Cynodon dactylon sometimes occur in abundance.

-Figure 4: Vegetation map of South Africa (Mucina, Rutherford & Powrie, 2005) showing the property and dam location a map, Critical Biodiversity Areas (CBAs) and Ecological Support Areas (ESAs), which require safeguarding to ensure the continued existence and functioning of species and ecosystems, including the delivery of ecosystem services.
+Figure 4: Vegetation map of South Africa (Mucina, Rutherford & Powrie, 2005) showing the property and dam location

 3. WITZENBERG CRITICAL BIODIVERSITY MAP